willemvdmierop/Chatbot_bert/README.md

 </p>

 ## Performance of the model
-The following graphs show the performance of our model during training.
+The following table show the text that are models are able to generate.
 <p align="center">
   <img width="900"src="Images/Word_generation_final_models.png">
 </p>